Melody Belle: 2020/2021: Six-Year-Old Season

 Melody Belle was spelled 119 days and then came sixth in the Missile Stakes with Kerrin McEvoy on 8 August.
 On 22 August, she came 11th in the Group 1 Winx Stakes under Kerrin McEvoy, and then she returned to New Zealand.

 Her first start back in New Zealand was the Group 1 Windsor Park Plate (1600m) on 3 October.
 She was ridden by Troy Harris and won by a nose over stablemate Avantage.
 This was the Te Akau's fourth consecutive Windsor Park Plate win, with Melody Belle's three wins coming after the win by Gingernuts in 2017.

 On 17 October, Melody Belle ran in the Group 1 Livamol Spring Classic, where she tried to make it a seventh Group 1 win at Hastings in seven starts there.
 Under Troy Harris, Melody Belle achieved back-to-back wins in the Livamol Spring Classic, giving Te Akau five Livamol Classic wins and bringing her total Group 1 wins to 12.

 She then came third in the Mackinnon Stakes on 7 November at Flemington Racecourse in Australia before coming back to New Zealand.
 She trialed on 12 January 2021 at Matamata ahead of her next start.

 She won the Group 1 Thorndon Mile (1600m) on 30 January at Trentham Racecourse, equalling the record of 13 Group 1 wins set by Sunline.
 It was also her eighteenth career win.
 In February, Melody Belle disappointed in the Herbie Dyke Stakes at Te Rapa, where she was trying to become the all-time leader of Group 1 wins.

 On 13 March, Melody Belle won the New Zealand Stakes at Ellerslie Racecourse on Auckland Cup day, defeating Avantage in a stretch battle to set an all-time record for most Group 1 wins by a New Zealand-trained horse with 14.

 Melody Belle went to Australia for her final races and a broodmare career.
 She had muscle tie-up after her trackwork a few days before the Tancred Stakes, where stepping up to 2400m.
 She was passed fit to race by Racing New South Wales vets and finished sixth.

 She then finished 10th to winner Zaaki in the Hollindale Stakes at Aquis Park.
 She had a bad barrier position and was checked halfway down the stretch.
 Melody Belle's final race was the Doomben Cup at Doomben Racecourse on 22 May, where she finished fifth to Zaaki.

 She finished her career with a record of 41 races with 19 wins, 1 second-place finish, and 6 third-place finishes.
 She won 46% and placed in 63% of her races.
 Her wins came from 900m (around 0.5 miles) to 2040m (around 1 1/4 miles).
-Her earnings came to $4,024,052.
+Her earnings came to AUD$4,042,557.